hydraulic-software/conveyor/guidebook/docs/tutorial.md

 conveyor make site
 ```

 The previous contents of the output directory will be replaced.
-You'll now find there packages for each OS in multiple formats, some update metadata files and a download page.
-If you didn't supply signing credentials in Step 1, then you'll also find some launcher scripts and a `.crt` file holding your self-signed certificate.
-The download page will either ask the user to use terminal commands if you're self signing, or provide a download button if not.
-You don't have to use this download HTML.
-Feel free to copy/paste bits of it to your own page, or ignore it entirely.
+You'll now find there packages for each OS in multiple formats, some update metadata files and a download page ([details](outputs.md)).

-You can now copy the contents of the directory to the URL you specified when creating the project.
-Try downloading and installing the package for your developer machine to see it in action.
+The default generated `conveyor.conf` file tells each package to look for updates on `localhost:8899`.
+If you want to just quickly test updates this is good enough - grab your favourite web server and serve that directory.
+We recommend [Caddyserver](https://caddyserver.com/).
+If you want to serve your packages for real, change the `site.base-url` key to point to the URL where you'll upload your files and rerun `conveyor make site`.
+You can also use [GitHub Releases](configs/download-pages.md#publishing-through-github).

-!!! note "Localhost web servers"
+!!! warning
-    If you want to serve the repository from localhost, make sure you _don't_ use the Python3 web server.
-It doesn't support Content-Range requests which are required by the Windows installation system.
+    The web server must support Content-Range requests.
+Unfortunately the Python 3 built in web server doesn't.

 ## Step 5.
 Release an update